berndab/supervised_learning/README.md

 ## Overview

-### Logistic Regression Model with Resampling Techniques Evaluation
+### Part One - Logistic Regression Model with Resampling Techniques Evaluation

-Part one  evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques.
+Part one  evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling methods.

-A logistic regression machine learning model is created with each of the following resampling techniques
+A logistic regression machine learning model is created with each of the following resampling methods

 * Random Oversampling
 * SMOTE Oversampling